DevangAgrawal1991/Data-Analyst-Devang-Agrawal/README.md

 Objective: The primary goal of this project is to conduct a descriptive analysis of issued building permit data in city of Vancouver.
 Through this analysis, we aim to summarize key characteristics of project type, identify trends, and generate insights that can inform prorty development strategies and inventory management.

-Dataset: The dataset includes informational data of issued building permit from city of vancouver over the year 2023 and 2024, containing the following key features:
+Dataset: The dataset includes informational data of issued building permit from city of vancouver over the year <a href="2023_issued-building-permits .xlsx">2023</a> and <a href="2024_issued-building-permits.xlsx">2024</a>, containing the following key features:

 •	PermitNumber: Unique identifier for each permit

-<a href="2023_issued-building-permits .xlsx">RESULT</a>

 •	PermitNumberCreatedDate: explaining when the permit no. created.